 The similar atmosphere to the first game

-Bioshock 2 takes place in the same place the first game takes place in, but the area is different.
-It has that same eerie feeling to it, albeit not as scary because you are in a Big Daddy suit.
+Bioshock 2 takes place in the same place the first game takes place, but the area is different.
+It has that same eerie feeling, albeit not as scary because you are in a Big Daddy suit.
 The scariest part of this game is when the Big Sisters come after you.
-Your vision starts doing weird things and the music gets super intense.
-They are not bosses but they are pretty hard because they can jump everywhere and they can hit hard, but you get a ton of good stuff for defeating one.
+Your vision starts doing weird things, and the music gets super intense.
+They are not bosses but pretty hard because they can jump everywhere and hit hard, but you get a ton of good stuff for defeating one.

 That is the closest horror feeling this game gave me, but the game is not made to be a horror game.
 The big mistake people make in the game is going into it with other games in mind.
 If you start the game with a clear mind, then the game will be 100x better than you ever imagined.
 There were some parts that I liked better than the first game.
 It is all about how you look at things.